-In the U.S., Chevron produces—or is working to produce—natural gas from shale formations in Michigan, New Mexico, Ohio, Texas and Pennsylvania.
+In the United States, Chevron produces or is working to produce natural gas from shale formations in Michigan, Ohio, Texas and Pennsylvania.
 Chevron is one of the largest leaseholders in Pennsylvania, with more than 700,000 net acres of leases in the Marcellus Shale.
 The Marcellus is one of North America’s largest and richest shale gas resources.
 It runs beneath large swathes of New York, Pennsylvania, West Virginia and eastern Ohio and dips into neighboring states.
 Chevron is undertaking a robust drilling program to grow its Marcellus production.

 Chevron also has a strong position in the Utica Shale, an undeveloped formation beneath the Marcellus.
-In 2012, we acquired regional seismic data in eastern Ohio to identify core areas and began drilling four exploratory wells.
+In 2013, we drilled seven exploratory wells to acquire data necessary for potential future development.

-We also are evaluating prospects in about 380,000 net acres of the Antrim Shale and other gas shales in Michigan.
+We also are evaluating prospects in the Antrim Shale and other gas shales in Michigan.
 In 2013, we began drilling a Collingwood/Utica Shale exploratory well.

 In East Texas, we continued development of the multiple stacked reservoirs in the area, including the Travis Peak, Cotton Valley, Bossier and Haynesville zones.
 In 2010, Chevron completed a pilot drilling program in the Haynesville Shale that identified 2 trillion cubic feet of potentially recoverable natural gas.
-In 2012, the Haynesville Shale appraisal continued with two wells drilled in Panola and Nacodoches counties.
-Chevron holds more than 70,000 net acres in the Haynesville Shale beneath mature conventional oil and gas fields.
-To further evaluate the Haynesville and other rock layers in the area, we conducted a 3-D seismic survey across Panola County.
-That data is being interpreted to improve the company's understanding of the reservoirs in the area.
+Chevron holds acreage in the Haynesville Shale beneath mature conventional oil and gas fields.

-During 2012, Chevron drilled an initial exploratory well for shale gas in China’s Qiannan Basin, in the southwestern province of Guizhou.
-In 2013, we continue to evaluate the well and plan additional drilling.
+During 2013, Chevron drilled the second and third exploratory wells for shale gas in China’s Qiannan Basin, in the southwestern province of Guizhou.
+Both wells were unsuccessful.